rikosintie/Haas_Data_collect/README.md

 from cmd or PowerShell to install Git.

 WinGet, also known as the Windows Package Manager, is pre-installed on Windows 11 versions 21H2 and later.
-If you don't have winget installed, you can install it using these steps:
+If you don't have Winget installed, you can install it using these steps:

-    Type microsoft store in the Windows search bar, press enter Search for App Installer
+    Type Microsoft Store in the Windows search bar, and press Enter Search for App Installer
     Click on Get

 Or you can install the git package from The Official Git Page.
-It seems better to use the Microsoft Store but I'm not a Windows expert.
+It seems better to use the Microsoft Store, but I'm not a Windows expert.

 **macOS**